JavaScript Debouncing and Throttling

 JavaScript Debouncing and Throttling are two techniques used to improve performance and enhance user experience while using DOM Events.
 Both are similar, but different in execution.
-Debouncing delay the execution until a certain time has passes from last call.
-Throttling limit the rate at which the function can be called.
+Debouncing delays the execution until a certain time has passed from the last call.
+Throttling limits the rate at which the function can be called.

 Debouncing: Executes the function after a specified delay once the event has stopped firing.